Doist/reactist/README.md

 yalc add @doist/reactist
 ```

-In your real application you need to first delete the current _@doist/reactist_ dependency and then link to your local one.

 To undo the changes and switch back to the reactist version from npm, do the following:

 ```sh